TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

         :type: string

         ..  versionchanged:: 14.0
-            The in TYPO3 v13.1 deprecated :js:`@typo3/backend/page-tree/page-tree-element`
+            The :js:`@typo3/backend/page-tree/page-tree-element`, which was deprecated in TYPO3 v13.1,
             has been removed in favor of :js:`@typo3/backend/tree/page-tree-element`.

         The module navigation component.
 The following are provided by the Core: